 My husband and I purchased our land in the summer of 2017 and very quickly became prisoners to an ever more eclectic cast of animals.
 We work hard so they can have a good life.

 I grew up working with animals and have had/wanted a pony since forever.
-Perry, the husband, grew up in town, but is a farmer at heart.
+My husband grew up in town, but is a farmer at heart.
 We moved to the farm for land, since the city is to people-ly.
 But since coming here, we are forced to admit, that we do in fact have a working farm.

 We have NO IDEA what we are doing, but we’re trying really hard and having a good time all the same!